GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

 !!! abstract "Lesson Objectives"

+    * Use specialised language `awk` to do a variety of text-processing tasks
+    *

 ## Aho, Weinberger, Kernighan = AWK

 Awk is a scripting language used for manipulating data and generating reports.
 The awk command programming language requires no compiling and allows the user to use variables, numeric functions, string functions, and logical operators.